 |No Integration with 3rd party cloud providers.||Integration with Google Cloud, Microsoft Azure, Amazon AWS and more.|

 While both backup solutions are strong contenders for ensuring that your data is available in the event of a disaster, there are many advantages to choosing Syncrify as an alternative to Carbonite.
 Syncrify provides many of the same benefits as Carbonite but with one major difference: Syncrify uses private-cloud technology.
-This means that with Carbonite, your data is being stored on their systems where you do not have file-level access to.
-With Syncrify, you are the only one who has access to your data.
+This means that with Carbonite, your data is being stored on their systems, to which you do not have file-level access.
+With Syncrify, you are the only one with access to your data.
 However, Syncrify has the ability to push copies of your backups to many major cloud service providers such as Google, Amazon, and Microsoft, with many more being added.

 To find out more information on how Syncrify can help you and your organization keep your data secure please visit our site here.

 |Created on:||Mar 11, 2021|